MASS TIMBER

 How tall can you build with mass timber?

 In the United States, building code regulations allow buildings using CLT to reach up to 18 stories.
-By placing glulam columns and CLT floors on top of a concrete base, Ascent MKE in Milwaukee is currently the tallest mass timber tower in the world, at 25 stories and 284 feet high.
+By placing glulam columns and CLT floors on top of a concrete base, Ascent MKE in Milwaukee is currently the tallest mass timber building in the world, at 25 stories and 284 feet high.

 Is mass timber as strong as concrete?